microsoft/service-fabric-yarp/README.md

   ![Service Fabric Explorer](docs/sfx.png)

-* Deploy the pinger test application mentioned above.
+* Deploy the pinger test application mentioned in [Sample-Test-Application](#sample-test-application).
 Using a browser, access `https://localhost/pinger0/PingerService`.
 If all works, you should get a `200 OK` response with contents resembling the following:

    ```json
    {